 UWM will preserve student privacy to the extent possible while providing such accommodations or protective measures.
 UWM will limit disclosure regarding any protective measures to only those individuals who need to know about them to implement or enforce them, and records concerning such measures are maintained consistent with UWM's obligation to maintain the privacy of student education records, and consistent with state and federal laws.
 Students who are the victim/survivor of sexual harassment or sexual violence may receive information and/or assistance from the Dean of Students Office in obtaining a campus "No Contact" directive and/or UWMPD or Office of Survivor Support & Victim Advocacy in obtaining a protective order from a local court.

-Criminal Victim's Rights
+Crime Victim's Rights

 In the state of Wisconsin, individuals who are the victims of crime, and who report that crime to the police, are entitled to certain protections.
-These rights include the general right to be "treated with fairness, dignity, and respect for his or her privacy by public officials, employees, or agencies; as well as to attend court proceedings; to receive protection from harm and threats of harm arising out of their cooperation with law enforcement and prosecution efforts; to be informed of financial assistance and other social services available as a result of being a witness of a crime; be accompanied by a victim advocate to law enforcement
+These rights include the general right to be "treated with fairness, dignity, and respect for his or her privacy by public officials, employees, or agencies;" as well as to attend court proceedings; "to receive protection from harm and threats of harm arising out of their cooperation with law enforcement and prosecution efforts;" "to be informed of financial assistance and other social services available as a result of being a witness of a crime;" be accompanied by a victim advocate to law enforcement interviews; and at interviews and proceedings related to the crime.
+A full description of the rights of victims and witnesses of crimes is available at docs.legis.wisconsin.gov/statutes/950.pdf

-32 Wis.
+&lt;sup>29 Wis.
 Stat.
 Ch.
 950.

-33 Wis.
+&lt;sup>30 Wis.
 Stat. § 950.04(1v)(ag).